 the following programs are made through County Mental Health.
 Contact Pam Rogers-Wyman (831) 454-5244 or Yana Jacobs (831)

-El Dorado Center (EDC) Residential
+El Dorado Center (EDC) Residential Program

-Program provides an alternative to
+provides an alternative to inpatient

-licensed and certified by the state as a 24-hour transitional
+EDC is licensed and certified by the state as a 24-hour transitional

 residential social rehabilitation program for 16 adults and older